 December 31st, 2011, New Year’s Eve would be celebrated throughout the World with lots of parties and kiss at midnight (wow, invoking kiss on such a technical blog is a bit weird. 🙂

-With mobile that has come part of our daily lives, it is expected that there’ll be lot of pictures and video updates that will be uploaded on different social media platforms.
+With mobile that has come part of our daily lives, it is expected that there’ll be a lot of pictures and video updates that will be uploaded on different social media platforms.
 So for once, let’s not focus on privacy, but rather adopt the opposite way: let’s see how we can get the most exposure for our pictures and whereabouts, from the perspective of selected platforms.
-This in fact relies to what the social media addict guyz call “buzz“.
+This, in fact, relies on what the social media addict guys call “buzz“.
 So let’s see some of them and give a basic use (I’m definitely sure that some readers of How-to-hide-ip.info are more “addicted” and well-versed into these systems – so feel free to jump in and add your own thoughts).

 So you want everybody to know where you’re spending the New Year’s Eve?
 Or even better, you want people to know the different places that you’ve been to for this crazy night?
 Then don’t forget to use one of the check-in services that are available out there.

 Foursquare is one of the most popular, and it’s better used with a mobile phone that has GPS capacity: this way, you only have to check-in to a place – you can even take a picture to give your friends and connections a preview of what’s happening where you are.
 Hey, who knows, you may even find out some other Foursquare people who checked-in into the same place.